 Exercise for your brain?
 You are in the right place.
-I am a 61, almost 62 year old late life Dad of an 11 year old and a five year old, and on occasion I have that senior moment where just the right expression of exasperation escapes me, so being the excellent and determined father that I am, I am seeking out tools to use to help me express exasperation beautifully by exercising my brain.
+I am a 69 year old late life Dad of an 18 year old and a 12 year old, and on occasion I have that senior moment where just the right expression of exasperation escapes me.
+So being the excellent and determined father that I am, I am seeking out tools to help me find the needed exasperation beautifully, by exercising my brain.

 Luckily for me, in the last couple of years there has been a great deal written about brain fitness, a great deal of research done, very encouraging research for the most part.